falcoframework/Falco.Datastar/README.md

 Elem.button [
-    Ds.onClick (Ds.get "/fetchBigData")  // make a request to the backend Ds.indicator "fetching"  // the signal we are creating Ds.attr' "disabled" "$fetching"  // assigns the "disabled" attribute if the `fetching` signal value is true ] [ Text.raw "Fetch!" ]
+    Ds.onClick (Ds.get "/fetchBigData")  // make a request to the backend Ds.indicator "fetching"  // the signal we are creating Ds.attr' ("disabled", "$fetching")  // assigns the "disabled" attribute if the `fetching` signal value is true ] [ Text.raw "Fetch!" ]

 Elem.div